saini-rahul/bio-ner/README.md

 ```

 4. Reproducing results.
 To run a pre-trained model, you need to change the TIMESTR variable in the utilities.py to the appropriate models timestr.
-In the current code, the TIMESTR set is for single-output multi-task model, so you can reporduce the results via:
+In the current code, the TIMESTR set is for single-output multi-task model, so you can reproduce the results via:

 ```
 cd scripts/
-python evaluate.py
+Set utilities.py TIMESTR to the pre-trained model's timestr/ leave default Set DATASET_INDEX to -1, or a specific index from 0 to 4 python evaluate.py

 ```